Nigeria could be Africa’s largest economy but it’s increasingly home to at least one of the continent’s weakest passports.

 Without the posh of visa-free travel or maybe receiving visas on arrival, traveling abroad comes with the hurdle of pricey, paperwork-intensive visa application processes for a majority of holders of African passports.
 However, most applications are likely to be met with outright rejection.
 Africans are being unfairly denied UK visas.

 The real-life implications of inauspicious visa processes for Africans range from being unable to go to relations abroad to scuttling education plans.
 Up to 75% of African students who applied for study permits in Canada between January and should 2019 were rejected— far above the worldwide rejection rate of 39%.

 One easy way for African countries to spice up the strength of their passports is by easing visa regimes on the continent.
 Did you know that progress in easing travel between African countries still remains slow?
 About 49% of nations on the continent offer neither visa on arrival nor visa-free visit other African visitors.

 Dd you know this?
-If you did not, follow us for more on NigeriaLoom.com.* ADS**
+If you did not, follow us for more on NigeriaLoom.com.* TEXT ADS**

 ◊Cure and Knock Staphylococcus & Other Infectious Diseases out from your Body within 3 weeks --CLICK HERE

 ◊Order Ultimate Virtual Soccer Hacks and Secretes to Win 100k Daily --CLICK HERE

 ◊Register Your Business Name With CAC and Get it in less than 2 weeks--CLICK HERE